MAN-01 Ketryx Lifecycle Management

 6.4.
 Setting up Cross-Project References for a System of Systems

-This guide shows how to set up an interconnected System with a Sub-system and a Service used by it, and generating documents for this System of Systems.
+This guide shows how to set up an interconnected System with a Sub-system and a Service used by it, and generating documents as described by section System of Systems.

 6.4.1.
 Step 1.
 Create and connect projects

-1. In the project settings for the Sub-system under References, add the Service as a referenced project.
-For this reference, unselect all referenced items, select references as a used service, and select to incorporate release documents.
+2. In the project settings for the Sub-system under References, add the Service as a referenced project.

 6.4.2.
 Step 2.
 Create and connect items